Who is Rudolf Steiner?

 He took all the threads of human history, the natural world and spiritual experience and wove a tapestry of exquisite design with few flaws.

 Yes, he was not perfect nor did he complete the tapestry, but he left a legacy of profound and comprehensive significance for the future that no human being should ignore.
-Not mere theory and not simply spiritual practice, he gave the foundations for new forms of art, economics, education, medicine, agriculture, medicine, socio-political transformation and much, much more that underlie thousands of initiatives all around the world.
+Not mere theory and not simply spiritual practice, he gave the foundations for new forms of art, economics, education, medicine, agriculture, medicine, socio-political transformation and much, much more.
+This worldview underlies thousands of initiatives all around the world.

 He articulated his methodology of spiritual research so that each individual could enter spiritual realms and discover spiritual truths on their own, not dependent on a guru or a dogma.